sugarlabs/musicblocks/guide/README.md

 into Music Blocks to be used with either the *Show* or *Avatar* blocks.

+**MIDI** (Musical Instrument Digital Interface) is a technical standard for communicating musical performance data between electronic instruments, computers, and other devices.
+It does not store actual sound but encodes note, pitch, velocity, and instrument information, making it widely used for digital music composition and playback (See <https://en.wikipedia.org/wiki/MIDI>).
+Exported MIDI files can also be imported, allowing seamless editing and reuse of musical data.

 **Help artwork**

 Note for translators: The artwork used by the help widget (and used in